JumboLove/glove-ui/README.md

 - Showing what element is under your cursor on long press
 - Providing full alternatives to mouse centric components

-## Developer Flow

-1. Create a component in `registry/default/glove-ui`
-1. Update the registry with your new component
-1. Update `nav.ts` `sidebarConfig`
-1. Create a new MDX file in `content/components`

 ## Usage

 This project extends the design system of [shadcn/ui](https://ui.shadcn.com/).